-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of- Network Emergency care No prior authorization required.
-For coverage outside of the United States, See Worldwide Coverage.
+What you must pay when you get these What you must pay when you get these Services that are covered for you services In-Network services Out-of-Network Emergency care \$90 copa y per visit No prior authorization required.
+For coverage outside of the United States, see Worldwide coverage.
+For additional covered services, see Global emergency and travel assistance. \$0 copay if admitted to the hospital from the emergency room within 72 hours.
+If you receive emergency care at an out-of- network hospital and need inpatient care after your emergency condition is stabilized, you must move to an in-network hospital in order to pay the in-network cost-sharing amount for the part of your stay after you are stabilized.
+If you stay at the out-of-network hospital, your stay will be covered but you will pay the out- of-network cost-sharing amount for the part of your stay after you are stabilized.
 Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
 A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life, loss of a limb, or loss of function of a limb.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
-Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in-network. \$0 co-pay if admitted t emergency room If you receive emerge network hospital and n your emergency cond must move to an in-ne to pay the in-network of the part of your stay a If you stay at the out-of stay will be covered by of-network cost-sharing y per visit. to the hospital from the n within 72 hours. ency care at an out-of- eed inpatient care after lition is stabilized, you twork hospital in order cost-sharing amount for fter you are stabilized. f-network hospital, your ut you will pay the out- g amount for the part of bu are stabilized.
+Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in- network.
+Global emergency and travel assistance \$0 copay throug h Assist America Assist America, INC. (AAI) No prior authorization required.
+The amount you pay for these services do not apply to your yearly maximum out- of-pocket amount.
+Global emergency and travel assistance when you become ill or injured while you are traveling more than 100 miles from your permanent residence or in a foreign country.